Fund Rules

 The key requirements for all requests for funding proposals is that the project is for the broad benefit of the Cardano ecosystem and there are well-defined deliverables and outcomes for each project that can be measurably verified by the community.

-Examples of projects that will not be funded by Catalyst include:
+Examples of projects that will not be funded by Catalyst include (list is non exhaustive):

 Projects that do not benefit Cardano in a way that aligns with Catalyst’s mission and scope;

-Projects that are not legal within the jurisdiction where the work is taking place;
+Projects that are not legal within the jurisdiction where the work is taking place or that would breach applicable sanctions, anti-money laundering (AML), or other regulatory requirements;

-Projects intending to use Catalyst funding to purchase financial products or services including trading, investments, lending, providing token liquidity and similar activities; and
+Projects intending to use Catalyst funding for speculative or investment activities, such as purchasing financial or digital assets, trading, lending or providing token liquidity and similar activities;

-Projects intending to use the funds to offer a grant as funding for 3rd parties.
+Projects intending to use the funds to offer a grant as funding for 3rd parties (as opposed to procuring goods or services under a project contract);

 What can funding be used for?